NFDI4DS/ds-best-practices/_posts/2019-04-29-submitting.md

 7. Report whether there are any known errors, sources of noise, or redundancies in your dataset.

 #### Data pre-processing
-1. Describe your pre-processing steps (e.g., tokenisation, part-of-speech tagging, stopwords removal, resolving imbalanced data classes, etc.).
+1. Describe your pre-processing steps (e.g., tokenisation, image resising, resolving imbalanced data classes, etc.).
 * Report packages used with their versions, parameter settings, and accessibility (free/commercial/limited access).
 * Cite the original work for packages used in your code.
 If no paper exists, include a URL/Digital Object Identifier (DOI)/PID to the website or the repository.
 * If you modified an existing library, report the changes you made.